tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 # Hardware accelerators

-With improvements in processor performance diminishing in recent years, there's an incentive to develop *domain specific hardware* that is designed to tackle specific applications more efficiently.
+With improvements in processor performance diminishing in recent years, there's an incentive to develop *domain specific hardware* that is designed to tackle certain applications more efficiently.
 Chris Lattner did a great talk on this topic [here](https://www.youtube.com/watch?v=4HgShra-KnY).
 The development of new hardware and <abbr title="Instruction Set Architecture">ISA</abbr>s necessitates new compilers to target them.